aryansi225/AI_Artist/README.md

 # AI_Artist

 In this project a base video and style reference image is taken.
 The base video is decomposed into frames by using opencv and each frame is passed through a trained deep convolutional neural network over a dataset to repaint base image based on the style of another style reference image.
-Then the repainted image spitted out of the neural network is again joined to form the output video using opencv
+Then the repainted image spitted out of the neural network is again joined to form the output video using opencv.
+This is the implementation of Neural Style Transfer from the paper [A Neural Algorithm of Artistic Style](https://arxiv.org/abs/1508.06576) in Keras 1.0.2.

 # Examples